mjoppich/igem_munich_2018/docs/wslsetup.rst

    :scale: 30

-.. warning:: This setup guide is taken from `bioGUI documentation <https://github.com/mjoppich/bioGUI/>`_ .
+.. warning:: This setup guide is taken from `bioGUI documentation <https://github.com/mjoppich/bioGUI/>`_ from the original author for reasons.